AvNav Navigation Page

 • current time

 The display of the closest AIS target will turn red if expected CPA is closer than 500m (can be changed in settings).
-If the display is yellow it does not show the nearest target but a different one selected on the ais info page.
+If the display is yellow it does not show the nearest target but a different one selected on the ais info.
 If you click on this display you move to the ais info page.

 (since 202011xx) The icons used for your boat and the AIS targets can be changed using a file images.json.
 Additionally you can scale the AIS symbols (AIS/Icon Scale) and you can define a border(AIS/Border Width).
 You can also switch off AIS/AIS Use Course Vector, if your browser is too much slowed down by the computation and drawing of the AIS course vectors.